 This is a review of 23 research studies on K–12 indicators that significantly predict students' postsecondary science, technology, engineering, and math (STEP) success with a specific focus on Hispanic students.
 Education leaders who seek equity in schools and strive to engage Hispanic students in STEM may find evidence of what engages and motivates Hispanic students in STEM in order to implement interventions at their schools and/or community.

 - Unlocking Opportunity for African American Girls: A Call to Action for Educational Equity

-The National Women’s Law Center and the NAACP Legal Defense and Educational Fund, Inc. identify in this report the barriers that restrict and limit the educational opportunities of many African American girls and the impact those barriers have on their lives.
+The National Women’s Law Center and the National Association for the Advancement of Colored People Legal Defense and Educational Fund, Inc. identify in this report the barriers that restrict and limit the educational opportunities of many African American girls and the impact those barriers have on their lives.
 It provides nine recommendations to help identify and address the challenges faced by African American girls.
 This report stresses the continued need for greater educational equity and warns that race and gender disparities in opportunity and academic achievement lead to high dropout rates and limited job opportunities.